 Students apply to the MATrg program through the NDSU Graduate School.

-Accepted students begin the program in July.
+Accepted students begin the program in the summer.

 Years 1 and 2 students follow the MATrg Plan of Study for Option 2